pattama/cta-logger/README.md

 Supported options are:
 - author: author of the log, basically brick name
 - level: log level (see levels section)
+- console: true or false
+- file: true or false
 - filename: full path to a log file where to save logs in json format

 ## Log levels